raghavendraavidi2003/Encora-Daily-Tasks/07-10-2025/Retail-Project/Ecommerce/README.md

 ##  Project Overview

 This project demonstrates a modern retail management system split into microservices that communicate through Apache Kafka message broker.
-The system includes Product Service for managing product catalog and Inventory Service for stock management.
+The system includes Order Service for ordering products and Inventory Service for stock management.

 ##  Architecture